Gilbert Murray: Greek drama

 Murray is perhaps now best known for his verse translations of Greek drama, which were popular and prominent in their time.
 As a poet he was generally taken to be a follower of Swinburne and had little sympathy from the modernist poets of the rising generation.
 The staging of Athenian drama in English did have its own cultural impact.
 He had earlier experimented with his own prose dramas, without much success.

 Over time he worked through almost the entire canon of Athenian dramas (Aeschylus, Sophocles, Euripides in tragedy; Aristophanes in comedy).
 From Euripides, the Hippolytus and The Bacchae (together with The Frogs of Aristophanes; first edition, 1902); the Medea, Trojan Women, and Electra (1905–1907); Iphigenia in Tauris (1910); The Rhesus (1913) were presented at the Court Theatre, in London.
 In the United States Granville Barker and his wife Lillah McCarthy gave outdoor performances of The Trojan Women and Iphigenia in Tauris at various colleges (1915).

 The translation of Œdipus Rex was a commission from W. B. Yeats.
-Until 1912 this could not have been staged for a British audience.
+Until 1912 this could not have been staged for a British audience, due to its depiction of incest.
 Murray was drawn into the public debate on censorship that came to a head in 1907 and was pushed by William Archer, whom he knew well from Glasgow, George Bernard Shaw, and others such as John Galsworthy, J. M. Barrie and Edward Garnett.
 A petition was taken to Herbert Gladstone, then Home Secretary, early in 1908.